-It’s funny, because just a chapter or so later, I would have agreed with Jordan that, yes, Nick is a careless person.
+It’s funny, because just a chapter or so earlier, I would have agreed with Jordan that, yes, Nick is a careless person.
 Because certainly reckless driving is careless, but so is sitting in the middle of the road waiting for other cars to smash into you.
 But after all that Nick has done to make things right, even the fact that he has stopped to see Jordan before leaving, he doesn’t deserve that judgement.
 At least, not in my opinion.
 So this quote has always made me stop and wonder.
 What do you think?

 Let’s talk briefly about what Nick and Gatsby have in common.
 They share that capacity for hope.
 We touched on that in the previous post.
 This gift for hope sets them apart from the other, rather more cynical characters in the novel.
 We know what Gatsby believes in, but what does Nick believe in?
 Nick believes in Gatsby.

 “Anything can happen now that we’ve slid over this bridge,” I thought; “anything at all…”

 Even Gatsby could happen, without any particular wonder.
 (69)